MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 ### BuildingsVisible

-Whether 3D buildings are rendered on the map.
+Determines whether 3D buildings are rendered on the map.

 **Android**